Here are all the winners from the 2024 Grammys – rolling list

 Rhiannon Giddens – ‘You Louisiana Man’

-Allison Russell – ‘Eve Was Black’
+Allison Russell – ‘Eve Was Black’ – winner

 Best Americana Performance